Fantajim/AI_assignment/README.md

 Complete Project is in the Jupyter notebook and colab

-Rest of the files is prototyping
+Rest of the files is gui prototyping that wasn't finished due to time constraints